 While most hearing aid manufacturers have developed their own proprietary wireless systems over the years, the 2.4GHz system that was first adopted and widely promoted by GN ReSound and Starkey has now become an industry standard.

-The company says the new aids will be based on the primax platform, and will have compatibility with the TeleCare 2.0 application, which allows users to connect remotely to their audiologist.
+According to the announcement, Signia says the new aids will be based on the primax platform, and will have compatibility with the TeleCare 3.0 application, which allows users to connect remotely to their audiologist.

 Made for iPhone Hearing Aids: A Review